Course Outline

 - Clinical Utility of HER2 Testing

-- Herceptin® (Trastuzumab): Additional Information
+- Trastuzumab: Additional Information

-- Testing for HER2: Sensitivity Versus Specificity
+- Testing for HER2: Sensitivity versus Specificity

 - Herceptin® (Trastuzumab) Response